 To build the temple, Katyuri architecture was used and additional 3 to 4 huts were also built for the pilgrims.
 The Khas Budhere of Dharali were the chief priests of the temple, and then later on the priesthood was passed on to the forefathers of the current panda family, the Kedar Dutts.

-The Bhagirathi glacier is situated at 4,238 metres above sea level and begins at Chaukhamba to merge into the Gaumukh.
+The Bhagirathi glacier is situated at 4,238 meters above sea level and begins at Chaukhamba to merge into the Gaumukh.
 It's been widely accepted that the water of River Ganga is extremely pure and therapeutic owing to its mineral content and the terrain of medicinal plants throughout which it flows.

-This sparkling lake is located at the height of 3,204 metres above sea level and is home to the famous Himalayan trouts.
+This sparkling lake is located at the height of 3,204 metres above sea level and is home to the famous Himalayan trout.
 Dodi Tal is peppered with little log cabins around the lake for resting and camping.

-It is known for its icy cold waters and mesmerizing trek up the rolling hills spanning 18 kilometres.
+It is known for its icy cold waters and mesmerizing trek up the rolling hills spanning 18 kilometers.
 Kedar Tal is located at the height of 4,425 metres above sea level, so make sure that you go with a local guide and prepare well for the sojourn.

 Located in the Uttarkashi district of Uttarakhand, Gangotri Temple is one of the holiest sites for Hindu devotees.
 As the name suggests, the temple is dedicated to Goddess Ganga and is the most important and the highest shrine dedicated to the deity.
 The temple is surrounded by breathtaking Himalayan peaks offering spectacular views.

 Nestled among the pine and oak forests, at an elevation of 2,623 meters, Harsil Valley is popular for its apple orchards spread across the villages.